Eviction after a section 8 notice

 a date after which court action can start

-the grounds for possession, or explain why they are being used
+the grounds for possession, and explain why they are being used

 Rent arrears is the most common reason for a section 8 notice.